 For the most part, there is no change in the safety system when moving from the Value to any other trim.
 This shows Hyundai's belief that advanced safety components are important and should be made available to people, regardless of their budgets.

-Compare the 2021 Hyundai Tucson SEL vs Sport Trim.
-What is the Difference?
+Compare the Tucson SEL vs Sport.
+What is the difference?

 The Sport is the trim at which the exterior lighting is upgraded pretty significantly.
 The Sport uses LEDs in its headlights, taillights, and daytime running lights.
 It has fog lights as well, and all of these features can add to the exterior style and contribute to visibility and safety.
 Further enhancing the aesthetics of the Sport are 19-inch alloy wheels.